Pennsylvania is the most populous US state with legal, regulated online gambling in 2020.

 New Jersey’s online casino market is a good example; there, permits are limited to the Atlantic City casinos.
 But each property can partner with multiple brands under its land-based license.
-Consider Golden Nugget, for instance, which has both Golden Nugget online casino and Betfair NJ online casino operating under its license.

 Pennsylvania skins need to be partnered with a PA casino licensee and display their brand prominently.

 Broadly speaking, individuals located in the state who are 21 and over can participate.
 You do not have to be a resident of Pennsylvania to play.

 Employees of land-based licensees and key employees of platform providers are excluded, as are individuals who are barred from land-based casinos and individuals who have elected to self-exclude.

 In simple terms, online casino games and online poker games are all available.
 But the bill gives regulators reasonable latitude to approve a wide array of games.

 Due to the unique taxation structure that penalizes slot play and favors table games and poker, some new game variants may be developed for the PA market that attempt to appeal to slot players while remaining within the definition of a table game or a poker game.

 There are three distinct tax rates for online games: